srivassi/Stockataka/README.md

 # Stockataka - Sulu Full Stack-athon Project

 Welcome to **Stockataka**, an EduTech solution blending education and entertainment, created as part of the **Sulu Full Stack-athon**!
 This platform uses the **Pokemon API** and **Technical Analysis API** to simplify financial education.
 By mapping Pokemon to company stocks based on attack stats and matching industries with relevant Pokemon types, Stockataka makes learning about finance fun, engaging, and memorable.
+Thanks to the **Sulu** and **DUCSS** for providing the opportunity to innovate!

 ## Inspiration